ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

 GitHub downloads each action run in a workflow during runtime and executes it as a complete package of code before you can use workflow commands like run to interact with the runner machine.

-This means you must include any package dependencies required to run the JavaScript code.
+This means **you must include any package dependencies required to run the JavaScript code**.
 You'll need to check in the toolkit core and github packages to your action's repository.

 From your terminal, commit